thisisgroup18/Group18.github.io/README.md

 # [Project Title]

-Welcome to the repository for [Group Name]'s project for [Course Name]!
+Welcome to the repository for group 18's project for CISC 322!
 This website is hosted using [GitHub Pages](https://pages.github.com/).

 ## Table of Contents
 - [Project Overview](#project-overview)